Doping: WADA 'bitterly disappointed' at Russia's failure to meet deadline

 Its failure to meet the deadline, however, raises the prospect of Russia being banned from a second consecutive Olympics and remaining shut out of international athletics.

-“I am bitterly disappointed that data extraction from the former Moscow Laboratory has not been completed by the date agreed by WADA’s (Executive Committee) in September 2018,” said WADA President Craig Reedie.
+“I am bitterly disappointed that data extraction from the former Moscow Laboratory has not been completed by the date agreed by WADA’s (executive committee) in September 2018,” said WADA President Craig Reedie.

 “Since then, WADA has been working diligently with the Russian authorities to meet the deadline, which was clearly in the best interest of clean sport.
 The process agreed by WADA’s ExCo in September will now be initiated.”

-The Compliance Review Committee (CRC) will meet in Jan.
-14-15 to review the situation and make a recommendation to WADA’s Executive Committee on how to proceed.
+WADA’s Compliance Review Committee (CRC) will meet Jan.
+14-15 to review the situation and make a recommendation to WADA’s executive committee on how to proceed.

-If the CRC recommends declaring RUSADA non-compliant and the ExCo agrees with it, the Russian agency will have the right to challenge that assertion to the Court of Arbitration for Sport, who will hear the case and take the final decision.
+If the CRC recommends declaring RUSADA non-compliant and the executive committee agrees, the Russian agency will have the right to challenge in the Court of Arbitration for Sport, who will hear the case and take the final decision.

-WADA said it had written to Russia’s Minister of Sport, Pavel Kolobkov, and the Director General of RUSADA, Yury Ganus, to officially notify them of the situation and to remind them of the next steps in the process.
+Reedie said WADA had written to Pavel Kolobkov, Russia’s minister of sport, and Yury Ganus, the director general of RUSADA, to notify them of the situation and to remind them of the next steps in the process.

+Kolobkov on Saturday said Moscow and WADA were discussing a date for WADA experts to visit and receive laboratory data in the hopes of avoiding another suspension.

+Last month WADA said an inspection team visiting the Moscow laboratory was denied access to raw data after Russian authorities said that the inspection team’s equipment was not certified under Russian law.

 “The situation is a total joke and an embarrassment for WADA and the global anti-doping system,” Travis Tygart, the CEO of the U.S. Anti-Doping Agency, said on Tuesday.